 To the extent that this BGR does not provide for a specific scenario on the supply or importation of herbs, vendors may apply for a VAT ruling or VAT class ruling in writing by sending an e-mail to VATRulings@sars.gov.za or by facsimile to 086 540 9390.
-The application should consist of a completed VAT301 form and must comply with the provisions of section 79 of the Tax Administration Act, 2011 excluding section 79(4)(f), (k) and (6).
+The application should consist of a completed VAT301 form and must comply with the provisions of section 79 of the Tax Administration Act 28 of 2011, excluding section 79(4)(f), (k) and (6).

-Group Executive: Interpretation and Rulings Legal and Policy Division SOUTH AFRICAN REVENUE SERVICE
+Group Executive: Interpretation and Rulings SOUTH AFRICAN REVENUE SERVICE Date of 1st issue : 12 March 2015